Intempt

 custom fields

-Enable Sync Field on fields you want Intempt to ingest.
+Enable Sync Field for any field you want Intempt to ingest.

 Managing Catalog Sources#

-You may edit the source at any time:
+You can edit a catalog source at any time to:

 Deleting a Catalog Source#